-- (1) Securities relates to Subordinate Voting Shares and Multiple Voting Shares held as at the date hereof.
+- (1) Securities relates to Common Shares held as at the date hereof.
 See "Authorized Capital, Outstanding Shares and Principal Holders of Shares".
-The information contained herein as to securities beneficially owned, or controlled or directed, directly or indirectly is based upon information furnished to FirstService by the respective director nominees. - (2) All Subordinate Voting Shares are held in a registered retirement savings plan of which Mr. Calder is the annuitant. - (3) 1306159 Ontario Limited, a corporation which Mr. Ghert controls or directs, is the direct holder of 888 Subordinate Voting Shares.
-The B.I.
-Ghert Family Foundation, an entity which Mr. Ghert controls or directs, is the direct holder of 2,300 Subordinate Voting Shares.
-Mr. Ghert owns 777 Subordinate Voting Shares in a life income fund.
-The remainder of the shares listed are directly owned by Mr. Ghert. - (4) Beneficially owns, or controls or directs, directly or indirectly, Subordinate Voting Shares and Multiple Voting Shares as described under "Authorized Capital, Outstanding Shares and Principal Holders of Shares".
-Henset Capital Inc., an entity which Mr. Hennick controls or directs, is the holder of 2,272,526 Subordinate Voting Shares and 1,325,694 Multiple Voting Shares.
-Mr. Hennick also has rights under the Long Term Arrangement.
-See "Executive Compensation - Management Contract". - (5) Determined using the closing price per Subordinate Voting Share on NASDAQ on December 29, 2017 of US\$69.92. - (6) Information includes options held as at the date hereof.
+The information contained herein as to securities beneficially owned, or controlled or directed, directly or indirectly is based upon information furnished to FirstService by the respective director nominees. - (2) All Common Shares are held in a registered retirement savings plan of which Mr. Calder is the annuitant. - (3) Common Shares are held personally and by 1306159 Ontario Limited, The B.I.
+Ghert Family Foundation and a life income fund, entities and a fund controlled or directed by Mr. Ghert. - (4) Beneficially owns, or controls or directs, directly or indirectly, Common Shares as described under "Authorized Capital, Outstanding Shares and Principal Holders of Shares".
+Common Shares are held by Henset Capital Inc., FSV Shares LP, FSV Shares II LP and The Jay and Barbara Hennick Family Foundation, entities controlled or directed by Mr. Hennick. - (5) Determined using the closing price per Common Share on NASDAQ on December 31, 2019 of US\$93.04. - (6) Information includes options held as at the date hereof.
 The options vest 10% on the grant date, 15% on the first anniversary, 20% on the second anniversary, 25% on the third anniversary and the balance on the fourth anniversary of the grant date.
 Notwithstanding the foregoing, the Option Plan provides that the vesting of the noted options held by each non-employee director is automatically accelerated, such that they become immediately fully vested and exercisable, in the event that such director does not stand for re-election, resigns as a director or fails to be re-elected as a director, in each case, in circumstances where there is no willful and substantial breach of such director's fiduciary duties or other legal obligations to FirstService.
 The expiration date is the fifth anniversary of the grant date.
-The value of the options was determined using the closing price of the Subordinate Voting Shares on NASDAQ on December 29, 2017 of US\$69.92 less the exercise price of the applicable stock options.
+The value of the options was determined using the closing price of the Common Shares on NASDAQ on December 31, 2019 of US\$93.04 less the exercise price of the applicable stock options. - (7) The Board has a board equity ownership policy which provides that each member of the Board is required to achieve and maintain, at all times during the period that he or she is a director of FirstService, minimum ownership of shares of FirstService having a value of at least US\$100,000.
+Newly elected or appointed directors of FirstService are permitted two years within which to attain the foregoing minimum ownership amount.
+See "Statement of Corporate Governance Practices Board Equity Ownership Policy".